-If you’re hosting a holiday party this season, safety should be an essential part of your party planning preparation work.
-Foolproofing your home might be an afterthought when you’re in the midst of sending out invitations, arranging decorations and cooking appetizers, but it should really be a top priority.
+If you’re hosting a party this holiday season, safety should be an essential part of your party planning preparation work.
+Foolproofing your home might be an afterthought when you’re in the midst of sending out invitations, arranging decorations, and preparing appetizers, these holiday party safety tips should be top of mind.

 When you gather a group of people in your home, as the host you do take on some additional responsibility.

-All that being said, don’t let that stop you from partying and having a great time!
+With that being said, don’t let that stop you from partying and having a great time!
 If you’re mindful about safety precautions from the get-go, you can guarantee a smooth and spectacular event.

 If snow is falling on the day of your party, shovel the walkway for easy access to and from the front door.
 And, sprinkle salt on any patches of ice to prevent slips or falls.
 Keep in mind, you may have to do this at the end of the party too, before people start heading out.
 This holiday party safety tip may not be necessary depending on where you live.

 Wintertime means that the sun sets earlier and dark starts to creep up faster.
 If you’re throwing an evening party, make sure to light the outside of your home so everyone can see where they’re going, especially if snow and ice are in the mix.
 Twinkling holiday lights lining walkways can double as a festive decoration and a safety measure.

 If there is any furniture with sharp edges, either remove them or try to angle them out of the way.
 (This isn’t to say you need to baby proof your home for your friends and family, but no one likes ramming a knee into the edge of a coffee table.)

 Also, remove any low-to-the-ground decor pieces that someone might trip over or break, like standing vases.
 If someone is unfamiliar with a space, they may not know to look down before walking forward, then tripping over that magazine basket.
 Similarly, if you have any wires running along the floor from lamps or speakers, tape them down.

 Instead, place the candles in hard-to-reach spots, such as a taller shelf or mantel.
 An open fireplace is another safety concern, but just make sure there’s a screen in front of the fireplace to serve as a barrier from any flying sparks, and remove any fire pokers or fans so guests don’t take it upon themselves to tend to the flames.

 No, we’re not saying your friends and family have sticky fingers.
 Removing breakable and expensive items, such as china and family heirlooms, from the party space means you don’t have to worry about them getting broken on accident.

 From answering the door to taking drink orders, it can be difficult to find a second to check on your food prep, like cookies in the oven or chili in a slow cooker.
 If you’re preparing appetizers or dishes for your holiday gathering, and you have to walk away to attend to some other hosting duty, be sure to tap in a temporary kitchen attendant so the oven is never left unattended.